Manan Vohra: Career

 He has been a part of the Punjab U16, U19 and U22 sides.
 He also participated in the Dhruve Pandove Trophy.
 He was made the captain of the Punjab U19 team.
 He led his team in winning the Vinoo Mankad Trophy.
 Manan single-handedly led the Chandigarh challenge in the U22 tournament and hit knocks of 108, 129 and 179, He was drafted in the Punjab Ranji camp in 2008.
 He was selected for the U-19 NCA camp which was held in 2011 in Bangalore.
-India's 30 best U19 players were a part of this camp, Manan being one of them.
 He was also included in the India U19 team that participated in the Quadrangular Series which was held in Vishakhapatnam.
 The other 3 teams were the U19 teams from Sri Lanka, West Indies and Australia.
-Manan scored 79 off 35 balls was studded with 15 fours and two sixes against Australia U19.
-Manan replaced Punjab wicketkeeper-batsman, Gitansh Khera in the Ranji Trophy 2011–12 season though he did not get enough opportunities.
+Manan scored 79 off 35 balls and was studded with 15 fours and two sixes against Australia U19.
+Manan replaced Punjab wicketkeeper-batsman, Gitansh Khera in the Ranji Trophy 2011–12 season.
 He made his List A debut on 27 February 2014, for Punjab in the 2013–14 Vijay Hazare Trophy.